The $2 Billion American Bully Market (2025) — Prices, Stud Income, Breeding Costs & the 2028 Outlook

 How much is the American Bully market worth in 2025?

-≈ $1.161B in the U.S. (range $0.761B–$1.867B).
-Globally $2B+.
+Base-case estimate: ≈ $1.161B in the U.S. (range $0.761B–$1.867B).
+With exports and secondary streams, the global economy is comfortably $2B+.

 How much does an American Bully puppy cost in 2025?

-How much are stud fees?
+How much are American Bully stud fees?

-Is the Bully market growing?
+Is the American Bully market growing?

 ❓ 10 FAQs